♫ Listening to: I Found the F by Broadcast ♫

 Vegan Cutout Cookie Directions

-Mix together the sugar and earth balance in a stand mixer using the paddle attachment.
+Mix together the sugar and vegan butter in a stand mixer using the paddle attachment.

 Sift the flour and baking powder into a large bowl, whisk, and set aside.

-Prepare the egg replacer according to the directions on the box and add it to the sugar and earth balance, mixing after the addition.
+Prepare the egg replacer according to the directions on the box and add it to the sugar and vegan butter, mixing after the addition.

 Add the vanilla extract and the lemon rind to the mixing bowl and mix again.